-Got a baby?
-Need a swaddle!
-But seriously… swaddling rocks and has a lot more benefits than just being cute… It’s a great way to teach babies the difference between day and night and help them sleep better.
-And who doesn’t want that?
-Post contains affiliate links.
+Inside: Here are some must know swaddling tips for newborns.
+Swaddling is a great way to teach babies the difference between day and night and help them sleep better.
+Who doesn’t want that?

-It was like the second worst moment of my motherhood career.
-The first being when I my 2-day old daughter gasping for air.
+It was like the second worst moment of my motherhood career… The first being when I saw my 2-day old daughter gasping for air.
 It’s okay… she was okay…

 But this was almost more shocking.